Samrel556/Samrelpack-1.12.2/README.md

 	-Launch for first time set up
 	-You can close the instance editor window if you want -Close Minecraft when its done loading
-	-Now download the zip version of the repository anywhere you like -Right click the instance
+	-Now download the zip version of the latest Release from the right hand side anywhere you like -Right click the instance
 	-Select "Instance Folder"
 	-Extract folder from the zip outside of the .minecraft folder